jpverkamp/blog/content/reviews/movies/Pirates of the Caribbean/2 - Pirates of the Caribbean Dead Mans Chest.md

 - Jay Wolpert
 reviews/year: 2006
 ---
-{{<crosslink "Pirates of the Caribbean: The Curse of the Black Pearl">}} was surprisingly good.
+[[Pirates of the Caribbean: The Curse of the Black Pearl]]() was surprisingly good.
 So of course they're going to make a sequel and turn everything up to 11.
 More Johnny Depp (yay)!
 More love triangles (boo)!
 More supernatural beasties (awesome)!
 More mythology (sweet)!

 On the plus side, there's a lot to like.
 As mentioned Depp is still great.
 That's probably the number one reasons these movies are as awesome as they are.
 He just nails the roll.